 MAPS Integrative Seminar INT667

-Annual — Three each for fall and spring semesters — David Miller
+Three hours each for fall and spring semesters — David Miller

-This seminar is done in conjunction with a practicum placement in a peace and justice-related agency, program, educational setting, or church.
+This seminar is done in conjunction with a practicum placement in a peace- and justice-related agency, program, educational setting, or church.
 Students work on-site for eight to ten hours per week during the fall and spring semesters and meet weekly with the seminar group for supervision and reflection on the peace theology, ethics, and peacemaking skills expressed through their practicum.
-During the fall semester students will identify three to four learning goals, analyze their practicum setting, engage salient readings for interpreting their practicum work, identify one spiritual practice that can sustain peace and justice work over a long period of time, and meet regularly with the seminar group.
-During the second semester students will again identify learning goals, continue meeting with the seminar group, prepare a portfolio of work they have completed through the MAPS program, and write an integrative case study paper that draws together learning from their MAPS coursework and the work of the practicum.
-In a comprehensive interview students will present their integrative papers and portfolios to the Director of the Peace Studies Program, the Integrative Seminar faculty leader, and/or the student’s adviser before May 1.
+During the fall students identify three to four learning goals, analyze their practicum setting, engage readings for interpreting their practicum work, identify one spiritual practice that can sustain peace and justice work over a long period of time, and meet regularly with the seminar group.
+During the spring students again identify learning goals, continue meeting with the seminar group, prepare a portfolio of work they have completed, and write an integrative case study paper that draws together learning from their MAPS coursework and the practicum.
+In a comprehensive interview students present their papers and portfolios to the director of the peace studies program, the Integrative Seminar faculty leader, and/or the student’s adviser before May 1.
 Students must successfully pass the integration paper and interview to be eligible for graduation.
 (MAPS 1, 2, 3, 4, 5)